 The FL paradigm has seen successful applications in scenarios that deal with privacy-sensitive data.
-For example, in financial systems like open bank \cite{long2020federated}, FL can be leveraged to identify malicious clients with act of loan swindling and escaping from paying for the debt without exposing all clients' financial information \cite{yang2019federated}.
-On the other hand, it is noted that most existing FL systems and services have been focused on deep neural networks \cite{nasr2019comprehensive,perifanis2022federated,wang2020optimizing}.
-Very recently, some research efforts have been initiated to explore the applicability of FL for matrix factorization \cite{koren2009matrix}, a prevalent method that has seen wide use in recommendation systems for rating prediction, item ranking, item recommendation, and more \cite{yu2017attributes,zhang2019probabilistic,yang2021fcmf}.
+For example, in financial systems like open banking \cite{long2020federated}, FL can be leveraged to identify malicious clients with act of loan swindling and escaping from paying for the debt without exposing all clients' financial information \cite{yang2019federated}.
+On the other hand, it is noted that most existing FL systems and services have mainly focused on deep neural networks \cite{nasr2019comprehensive,perifanis2022federated,wang2020optimizing}.
+Very recently, only few research efforts have been initiated to explore the applicability of FL for matrix factorization \cite{koren2009matrix}, a prevalent method that has seen wide use in recommendation systems for rating prediction, item ranking, item recommendation, and more \cite{yu2017attributes,zhang2019probabilistic,yang2021fcmf}.
 Generally, MF decomposes a user-item rating matrix into two latent representations or components: a user profile matrix and an item profile matrix, where a new prediction can be made with the combination of both matrices.

 The conventional MF is performed in a centralized manner, which may easily cause violation of data privacy.
 Indeed, user ratings contains private information such as user behavior, preferences and social status~\cite{kosinski2013private}.
 Therefore, it is imperative to protect user privacy in MF while making quality recommendations.
-There are efforts towards addressing this concern.
+There are efforts towards addressing this concern when the MF is trained in a centralized manner.
 Berlioz \textit{et al.} \cite{berlioz2015applying} propose to utilize differential privacy \cite{DworkMNS06} to obfuscate users' raw data for the sake of securing model results after training by a centralized model with a trade-off of accuracy loss.
 Some works \cite{nikolaenko2013privacy,kim2016efficient,bellare2012foundations} resort to cryptographic techniques (like powerful yet expensive homomorphic encryption and garbled circuits).
 These works, however, still all fall within centralized training settings and lack scalability for practical deployment.